pulumi/examples/azure-py-virtual-data-center/README.md

     $ pulumi config set org         organization
     $ pulumi config set project     project
     ```
-    Note: you may specify another organization and/or project (hub and spoke names should be the same).
+    Note: you may specify another organization and/or project (corresponding hub and spoke names should be the same).
 It isn't yet [possible](https://github.com/pulumi/pulumi/issues/2800) to discover the Pulumi organization from within the program.

     If you later destroy a stack, you need to remove the corresponding `peer` variable in the other stack and run `pulumi up`.
 If you want to tear down the peerings, you should remove the `peer` variables in both stacks and run `pulumi up`: